 Be sure to log in with your Amherst username and password to see your search results.

 Off-campus access to library resources

-When you are off-campus and click on a link that requires authentication, you will be prompted automatically for your Amherst username and password.
-(This is why you want to start from the library's list of databases; if you go directly to jstor.org, for example, it won't know to prompt for authentication.)
+When you're off-campus and click on a link that requires authentication, you'll be prompted automatically for your Amherst username and password.
+(This is why you should start from the library's list of databases; if you go directly to jstor.org, for example, it won't know to prompt for authentication.)

 Who can access library resources from off-campus?

 Off-campus access is available to all current Amherst College students, faculty, and staff, plus Five-College students currently enrolled in courses at Amherst.

 What about Table of Content alerts or RSS feeds?